 The Lebanon context helps to demonstrate the “War Cycle

 If for all other contexts, most people with a good general culture can find their way around and confirm the data presented, it is more difficult in the case of Lebanon, whose war episodes are not always well known and are sometimes the subject of controversy among the actors themselves.

 Four of these data points are indisputable (the 1958 crisis, the beginning of the 1975 Lebanese war, the first and second Israeli wars in Lebanon).

-2 are not necessarily known in this form and do not necessarily appear to be new wars (the Mountain War and the War of Liberation against Syria, which can be considered as wars within wars or as a new episode of escalation – which is the same for the “War Cycle”: the beginning of a war or an escalation is considered as a significant event).
+Two are not necessarily known in this form and do not necessarily appear to be new wars (the Mountain War and the War of Liberation against Syria, which can be considered as wars within wars or as a new episode of escalation – which is the same for the War Cycle: a beginning of a war or an escalation is considered as a significant event).